d1024choi/traj-pred-irl/README.md

-# Official implementation codes of the paper "Regularizing Neural Networks for Future Trajectory Prediction via Inverse Reinforcement Learning Framework".
+# Official implementation codes for the paper "Regularizing Neural Networks for Future Trajectory Prediction via Inverse Reinforcement Learning Framework".

 The paper is accepted for the publication in IET Computer Vision.
 If you want to see the ArXiv version of the paper, visit https://arxiv.org/abs/1907.04525.